When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Every phone reviewed on Stuff is used as our main device throughout the testing process.
 We use industry-standard benchmarks and tests, as well as our own years of experience, to judge general performance, battery life, display, sound and camera image quality.
 Manufacturers have no visibility on reviews before they appear online, and we never accept payment to feature products.
 Find out more about how we test and rate products.

-Design & display: rounding things off
+Design & build: rounding things off

 Cameras: ultrawide upgrade